Research Technician 2 for the Center for Cell Reprogramming, Department of Pathology - Georgetown U

 Research Technician 2 for the Center for Cell Reprogramming, Department of Pathology - Georgetown University Medical Center

-The Research Technician 2 assists in securing additional funding to carry out the Center's research, carrying out cancer research experiments, especially generation and maintenance of patient-derived conditionally reprogrammed cell lines and 3D primary cell cultures from various tumor tissue types; and uses zebrafish model system to isolate metastasis specific cells from primary tumors.
+The Research Technician 2 assists in carrying out cancer research experiments, especially generation and maintenance of patient-derived conditionally reprogrammed cell lines and 3D primary cell cultures from various tumor tissue types (e.g., salivary gland, pancreas and brain cancers; and uses zebrafish model system to isolate metastasis specific cells from primary tumors.
 The Research Technician 2 has duties that include but are not limited to:

-- Establishes primary cell cultures using patient's or mouse POX tissue materials using conditionally reprogram cell technology.
+- Establishes primary cell cultures using patient's or mouse PDX tissue materials using conditionally reprogram cell technology.

 - Maintains the cultures and carry out proliferation assays.

 - Carries out several molecular biology techniques, such as DNA and RNA isolation from cells and tissue materials, qPCR, and gel electrophoresis for DNA and proteins.